jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

 1. **Install needed Tools:**

-    Launch a terminal with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI) and the Docker CLI with the help of Chocolatey:
+    Launch a terminal with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI), Helm and the Docker CLI with the help of Chocolatey:

     !!! warning
         Please remove the items you arleady have in the command below, no need to reinstall them.

     ```bash
-    choco install -y python virtualbox minikube kubernetes-cli docker awscli
+    choco install -y python virtualbox minikube kubernetes-cli docker helm awscli
     ```

 1. **Launch Minikube:**